Social Welfare

 Master's Degree Requirements (MSW)

-• 25 units of field education, which includes two years of field practicum internship and concurrent field integration seminars.
+• 24 units of practicum education, which includes two years of practicum placement and concurrent practicum integration seminars.

 Generalist Practice

-All MSW students must successfully complete a foundational generalist practice curriculum, consisting of four required courses taken in the first semester:
+All MSW students must successfully complete a foundational generalist practice curriculum, consisting of eight required courses taken in the first and second semester:

 SOC WEL 200Theories for Multilevel Practice2